numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 As was noted in the description of the required fields for the `Logger` the user should have the opportunity to input a stopping function that should take the input of a LoggerRecipe to which it updates the value of the `converged` field if stopping should occur.
-An example, this type of function for threshold stopping, stop when progress metric falls below a particular threshold is presented below.
+An example implementation of function for threshold stopping, stop when progress the metric falls below a particular threshold is presented below.
 ```
 function threshold_stop(log::LoggerRecipe)
     return log.err < log.threshold_info